top of page

 These impressions are utilised where the event/scenario requires and if there are a sufficient number of primary impressions at the event.
 These impressions can be any that are not listed under primary impressions, however they may not be suitable for some of our events.

-Secondary Impressions - Second World War: Commonwealth Infantry
+Secondary Impressions - Second World War: Australian Infantry, Western Desert

 Secondary Impressions - Second World War: Deutsches Fallschirmjäger (German Paratrooper)